 1 cup halved cherry tomatoes

-½ cup green or black olives (optional)
+½ cup green or black olives, or 2 tablespoons capers (optional)

 Spinach or torn salad greens

 Lay a bed of spinach or greens on a plate and top with salad mixture for an easy dinner.
-Alternatively, eat the salad between 2 slices of whole-grain bread like a tuna salad sandwich.
+Alternatively, eat the salad between two slices of whole-grain bread like a tuna salad sandwich.

 This recipe is a go-to because it’s so open to substitutions and relies on nutrient-dense pantry staples.
 It’s also a soft food that works for seniors who have trouble chewing or other dental problems.